UnifiedPush/specifications/connector.md

 ### Incoming Handler

-The exposed service MUST handle 3 different types of messages:
+The exposed service MUST handle 2 different types of messages:
 * TYPE_DISTRIBUTOR_MESSAGE
 * TYPE_DISTRIBUTOR_ENDPOINT_CHANGED

+There is a third type of message that SHOULD be handled:
 * TYPE_DITRIBUTOR_UNREGISTERED

 #### TYPE_DISTRIBUTOR_MESSAGE